 Many of Inthanon’s forest birds rove the woodlands in mixed species feeding flocks, just as at Khao Yai further south - except here, the make up of species is different.
 Pin-striped Tit-babbler, White-bellied Erpornis and the restless Grey-headed Canary-flycatcher are typical flock components in the more elevated woodlands, with Lesser Racket-tailed Drongo, Red-billed Scimitar-babbler and Clicking Shrike-babbler (formerly known as Chestnut-fronted Shrike-babbler) among scarcer associates.
 Flighty Slaty-backed Forktails grace the upland streams, where we might also see the attractive duo of White-capped and Plumbeous Water Redstarts.

-All in all, we are assured of an exciting few days exploring Thailand’s highest mountain, with the added bonus that, in February, the dry season climate is at its best, too.
-Nights at the Inthanon Highland Resort
+All in all, we are assured of an exciting few days exploring Thailand’s highest mountain!
+Two nights Inthanon Highland Resort

 DOI INTHANON, FLY CHIANG MAI-BANGKOK

-After breakfast, we’ll enjoy a final morning of birding at Doi Inthanon, investigating the lower elevation forests that are home to noisy Lineated Barbets and whinnying Greater Flamebacks, the uncommon Black-headed and large White-bellied Woodpeckers, Black-hooded Oriole, Rufous Treepie and Purple Sunbird.
-With luck, we could come across Black-backed Forktail, Black Baza or White-rumped Falcon to round off our birding in style!
+After breakfast, we’ll enjoy a final morning of birding at Doi Inthanon, investigating the lower elevation forests that are home to noisy Lineated Barbets and whinnying Greater Flamebacks, the uncommon Black-headed and big White-bellied Woodpeckers, Black-hooded Oriole, Rufous Treepie and Purple Sunbird.
+With luck, we might come across a Black-backed Forktail, Black Baza or White-rumped Falcon to round off our birding in style!

-After lunch, we head to the airport in Chiang Mai and catch the afternoon flight back to Bangkok, where we'll enjoy a farewell dinner and overnight stay at a comfortable airport hotel.
+After lunch, we head to the airport in Chiang Mai and catch the afternoon flight back to Bangkok.
+Dinner and overnight stay at a comfortable airport hotel.
 Night Bangkok